 Kyle Hamilton Scouting Report

 Can Hamilton be the first safety selected in the top 10 of the NFL Draft since 2017?
 He certainly has the skill set to join that elite group of early first-round players at the position.
-Furthermore, I would go as far as to say he is one of the best players in the 2022 NFL Draft class regardless of position.
+He is the top player in the class, as demonstrated in my most recent Top 300 Big Board for Pro Football Network.

-Additionally, the current projected NFL Draft order should ensure a run of defensive players within those first 10 selections.
-Let’s dig into his scouting report to discover why Hamilton is not only so highly regarded but should transcend traditional positional value.
+Let’s dig into his scouting report to discover why Hamilton is not only a highly regarded 2022 NFL Draft prospect but should transcend traditional “positional value.”

 For a safety of his size, you might expect some trade-off in athletic ability.
 However, there is none.
 Hamilton is as athletic as they come.
-He demonstrates excellent play speed, has incredible fluidity of movement enabling tremendous change of direction, and contains impressive short-area explosion.
+He demonstrates excellent explosion, has incredible fluidity of movement enabling tremendous change of direction, and contains impressive short-area explosion.
+Despite a slower than expected 40-yard dash, the Notre Dame safety has displayed solid play speed.

 Hamilton’s athletic profile ensures he can cover the entire field.
 As a result, he has been used in multiple alignments for the Fighting Irish.
 His versatility will prove invaluable ahead of the 2022 NFL Draft.
 Hamilton can play single-high and two-high safety; he has played in the slot and unleashed on blitz plays.
 His imposing build allows him to play with extreme physicality in the box.